umihico/docker-selenium-lambda/README.md

 ## Public image is available

-If you want your image simplier and updated automatically, rewrite the Dockerfile with the following commands:
+If you want your image simpler and updated automatically, rewrite the Dockerfile with the following commands:

 ```Dockerfile
 FROM umihico/aws-lambda-selenium-python:latest